JielingWang/UW-Capstone-Web-Portal/README.md

 | Approved          | Send Back            | Awaiting Update                | Fiscal Staff | If Fiscal Staff want to send back this request, the status will change to Awaiting Update. |
 | Accepted          | Complete             | Completed                      | Fiscal Staff | Only when a request "accept" by Fiscal Staff, they have the right to "complete" it.
 This marks the end of the lifecycle for a request. |

-** Why there are two possible post-status when a request is updated by submitter?
+*Notice: Why there are two possible post-status when a request is updated by submitter?
 That because when a Fiscal Staff send back a request, there are two options for them: Bypass Approvers or Require Re-approval.
 If they pick the former one, that means this request won't need the approval again, so the request status will become Approved directly after update.
 And if they pick the latter one, that means the lifecycle of this request need to be restart, so that the request status will become Awaiting Approval.*